-Every now and then we have a loaf of bread that is starting to get old, so we use it all up by making French Toast for breakfast.
-My recipe for French Toast comes from my dad and the way he always made it when we were growing up.
+Every now and then we have a loaf of bread that is starting to get old.
+So we use it all up by making French Toast for breakfast.
+My recipe for French Toast comes from my dad.
+He always made it when we were growing up.
 I don’t think we’ve changed it at all since then, either!

-My friends always knew, when I had sleepovers, my dad would be making a loaf of French Toast in the morning.
+When I had sleepovers, my dad would be making a loaf of French Toast in the morning.
+My friends always knew this!
 He would wake before everyone else and get it started, then come wake us up as he was setting it all on the table.
 It was a perfect sleepover breakfast!

 The boys enjoy a sweet breakfast, and Tyler would probably eat 4 or 5 pieces of this on his own if we let him!
 It’s also a recipe that is easy for them to help with.
 Tyler has been learning how to crack an egg without getting it all over the place or shell in the recipe.
 Ryan just likes to help stir.